noi-techpark/odh-docs/source/contribute.rst

    Moreover, if you are interested in datasets that are not yet in our collection, get in touch with the |odh| team to discuss your request.

-No software installation is needed: Go to the list of apps (not yet available) or the list of datasets and start from there.

 .. _app-developer: